WinterLab-Berlin/KineWheelSystem/README.md

 The *FPS* (Frames Per Second) value, which sets the rate at which the camera is triggered to capture a frame, can be set to a value between 1–720, using the edit box or track bar.
 Note that higher values result in a larger video file size due to the higher rate at which frames are captured.

-> **TODO**: Verify what a reasonable FPS value for inference recordings is. (also note the approx. file size for one min. of video and state it as an example)

 Click on *Connect* to establish communication with the Arduino.
 If no errors icons appear next to the form fields and the button text changes to "Disconnect", lighting and camera trigger can now be switched on/off using the button *Turn lights/cam on*; otherwise, move the mouse pointer over the error icon and read the error message, which should also provide a suggestion on how to fix the error.

 ![KWA-Controller app communicating over COM4](./Docs/Media/KWA-Controller-App-On-Port-COM4-At-60-FPS.png)